pytorch/serve/docs/configuration.md

 ## config.properties file

-TS use a `config.properties` file to store configurations.
-TS use following order to locate this `config.properties` file:
+TorchServe use a `config.properties` file to store configurations.
+TorchServe use following order to locate this `config.properties` file:
-1. if `TS_CONFIG_FILE` environment variable is set, TS will load the configuration from the environment variable.
+1. if `TS_CONFIG_FILE` environment variable is set, TorchServe will load the configuration from the environment variable.
-2. if `--ts-config` parameter is passed to `torchserve`, TS will load the configuration from the parameter.
+2. if `--ts-config` parameter is passed to `torchserve`, TorchServe will load the configuration from the parameter.
-3. if there is a `config.properties` in current folder where user start the `torchserve`, TS will load the `config.properties` file form current working directory.
+3. if there is a `config.properties` in current folder where user start the `torchserve`, TorchServe will load the `config.properties` file form current working directory.
-4. If none of above is specified, TS will load built-in configuration with default values.
+4. If none of above is specified, TorchServe will load built-in configuration with default values.

 ### Customize JVM options

-The restrict TS frontend memory footprint, certain JVM options is set via **vmargs** property in `config.properties` file
+The restrict TorchServe frontend memory footprint, certain JVM options is set via **vmargs** property in `config.properties` file

 * default: N/A, use JVM default options